hhas/appleeventbridge/AppleEventBridge/doc-source/3 a-quick-tutorial.md

 # A quick tutorial

-[note that this tutorial is incomplete and unfinished]
+[NOTE: this tutorial is incomplete and unfinished, and while it can be read it can't yet be performed as-is due to Swift2's lack of support for building/linking/using 3rd-party frameworks outside of Xcode shared workspaces]

 [TO DO: should this chapter come before Apple events chapter?]